-Ken Kennedy Institute AI Seminar Series | Friday 12:00–12:50 PM Central
+Ken Kennedy Institute AI Seminar Series | Fridays 12:00–12:50 PM Central

-The Rice Computer Science department, Gradudate Student Association (CS GSA), and Ken Kennedy Institute will host a weekly AI Seminar on Fridays from 12:00–12:50 PM at Rice University.
+The Rice Computer Science department, Graduate Student Association (CS GSA), and Ken Kennedy Institute will host a weekly AI Seminar on Fridays from 12:00–12:50 PM at Rice University.
 This event is open to Rice University graduate students; no RSVP required.
 Join us each week at noon for a light lunch before the talk begins at 12:15 PM.
 See the list of seminars below.

 Date | Location | Seminar Details (Fall 2025) |